 If you want to play ball with the top dogs of marketing, you need to look at their tactics.
 One method which has become increasingly popular in recent years with companies of all sizes is marketing automation.

-Marketing automation can take repetitive grunt work, such as follow up emails and upselling messages, off your hands by (you guessed it) automating these processes.
+Marketing automation can take repetitive grunt work, such as follow-up emails and up-selling messages, off your hands by (you guessed it) automating these processes.
 Essentially though, marketing automation allows you to nurture your prospects and deliver meaningful, useful and contextual content to them, all with minimum effort on your part.
-It can therefore be used to convert your customers, making them happy and obviously benefitting your margins.
+It can, therefore, be used to convert your customers, making them happy and obviously benefiting your margins.

 Sounds great right?

 However, there are downsides to automating all of your marketing.
 Here we talk you through both the positives and negatives of marketing automation and what it can allow you to do when used correctly.

 Talk To Your Customers – But Not Too Much

 We all know what it’s like to be bombarded by too many messages from a company – irritating.
 Especially if half of them are irrelevant, overly promotional or even duplicated – as time-poor consumers we’re likely to delete such messages without even opening them.

 While marketing automation allows you to seamlessly communicate with your customers at key points, it also means you’re at risk of bombarding them.
 As your marketing is automated, you lose that human judgement which can draw the line between appropriate, and annoying.
 And as you’ll never be relevant to 100% of your audience 100% of the time, you risk targeting your customers with incessant marketing which can only lead to one thing: opt-outs.